ekine3/install-rtl88_kubuntu-22.1/README.md

 # Wireless usb driver for linux
-This brief script was made to easy install rtl88 driver on ubuntu.
+This brief script was made to easy install **rtl88** USB wireless driver on Ubuntu.
-Since every some weeks a new kernel update breaks the driver, it is needed to install again and again, so I set this up.
+Since every some weeks a new kernel update breaks the driver, it needs to be installed again and again.
+That's why I set this up.

 Wireless card:
 * Plusysee